 Section 24-39-1 provides for sidewalk construction to facilitate use by "handicapped" persons.
 It states, "A sidewalk hereafter constructed or reconstructed on public property for public use within the city of Syracuse, or a person, firm, corporation, nonprofit corporation or organization, shall be constructed in a manner that will facilitate use by physically handicapped persons.
 At points of intersections between pedestrian and motorized lines of travel, and at other points where necessary to avoid abrupt changes in grade, a sidewalk shall slope gradually to street level so as to provide an uninterrupted line of travel.
-The city engineer shall prescribe standards of slope gradient, width and slip-resistant qualities which will assure that a sidewalk will accommodate a person in a wheelchair or other handicapped, persons."267 Further, "the city engineer may waive the aforementioned requirements if, in his opinion, good engineering practice requires such work not be performed at an intersection, and if, in his opinion, such construction creates a safety hazard."268
+The city engineer shall prescribe standards of slope gradient, width and slip-resistant qualities which will assure that a sidewalk will accommodate a person in a wheelchair or other handicapped, persons."281 Further, "the city engineer may waive the aforementioned requirements if, in his opinion, good engineering practice requires such work not be performed at an intersection, and if, in his opinion, such construction creates a safety hazard."282 Interestingly, this ordinance has been in effect since 1974.